ejbest/k8lb-example/README.md

     cd mytestfolder
 </pre>
 - script was tested on Linux and Mac
-- create a folder of your choice for the test
+- create a folder of your choice for the t est
 2. Clone the files from git
 <pre>
     git clone git@github.com:ejbest/k8lb-example.git<br>